adhiiisetiawan/github-user-apps/README.md

 # Github User Apps
-> This repository is my submission in Dicoding class Belajar Fundamental Aplikasi Android
+> This is repository of my submission in Dicoding class Belajar Fundamental Aplikasi Android

 ## Table of contents
 * [Screenshots](#screenshots)